 Many stroke survivors are affected by emotional and mood changes.
 Feelings of frustration, depression and helplessness can all be part of a normal range of emotions.
 We want to make sure they aren’t getting in the way of participation in your therapies and motivation to recover from your stroke.

 Our rehab psychologists will visit you during your stay and are available anytime you need them.
 Ask any of your caregivers anytime if you would like to talk with one, or a chaplain.

 St. Luke's offers a support group for patients who have suffered from a stroke and their family members and caregivers.

 The group meets 3-4 p.m. every third Thursday of the month.
-Please call the Support Group Hotline: 509-473-6681.
+Please call the support group hotline to learn more or register: 509-473-6681.